nicobast/locusmental_wp1_tasks/README.md

       - Testmode: TRUE/FALSE testmode depending on your requirements (testmode = TRUE uses mouse as gaze information)

   * Run the Task
-      - Execute the Runner script.
+      - Execute the Runner script from the project folder location.

   * Run one task
     - If you want to run only one specific task in the experiment, you can do so by modifying the tasks [] list in the runner.py file.
 To exclude a task from being executed, simply add a '#' symbol in front of the task name in the tasks [] list.
 This will comment out the task, and it will not be run when you execute the script.